gargpriyank/springboot-webflux-example/README.md

 	"deptName": "..."
 }
 ```

 2. Send a GET request to retrieve all the employees.

 ## How to build and push the docker image

 ```bash
 docker -t <registry_url>/<repo_name>/<image_name>:<image_version> build .
 docker push <registry_url>/<repo_name>/<image_name>:<image_version>
 ```

+## How to deploy the application using Jenkins pipeline

+The deploy folder of this project contains the deployment artifacts Dockerfile, build-template.yaml, deploy-template.yaml and dev-pipeline.groovy.

+1. **Dockerfile** builds the application image.

+2. **build-template.yaml** template contains the build configurations and it builds the application image in OpenShift platform.

+3. **deploy-template.yaml** template contains the deploy configurations and it deploys the application image in OpenShift platform.

+4. **dev-pipeline.groovy** contains the groovy script for automated build and deployment of application in OpenShift platform.
+   To start the Jenkins pipeline, add OpenShift service account credentials as a variable **os-jenkins-sa-token** in Jenkins credentials,
+   create the Jenkins pipeline and add the **dev-pipeline .groovy** script.